 “From the fact that, if I were indeed mistaken, I should have to exist to be mistaken, it follows that I am undoubtedly not mistaken in knowing that I am.”

-Now, not to be confused, ‘episteme’ is traditionally translated as ‘knowledge’.
+Despite these early appearances of επιστημη-λογια, επιστημη-λογος seem to only become an explicit object following Rene Descartes’ Meditationes de Prima Philosophia (Meditation on First Philosophy), firstly by way of the German philosopher Christian Wolff.
+In as much, we understand επιστημη-λογος as an object belonging to the discourse and economy of a period from roughly the seventeenth century to the nineteenth century.
+This discipline itself indicates the actio present in doubt, explicitly.
+Looking toward the root ‘episteme-’ for this actio, we find επιστημη.
+This word is itself from Ancient Greek επισταμαι (epistamai) — a compound of επι (epi, ‘upon’, ‘over’, ‘above’) and ιστημι (histēmi, ‘to make stand’).
+Therefore, we translate επιστημη, quite literally, as to make over-stand.
+In as much, we can complete our original task from the outset of this article.
+We translate epistemology as the discourse (επιστημη-λογια) in which phenomena accord with επιστημη-λογος, such that επιστημη presences.Now, not to be confused, episteme is traditionally translated as knowledge.
 And therefore, a question presents itself.
-Where in experience would we draw a circle around phenomena such that over-standing presences, but also, once drawn, we have in view the object known as ‘knowledge’?
+Where in experience would we draw a circle around phenomena such that over-standing presences, but also, once drawn, we have in view the object knowledge?
 An interrogation into epistemology offers fertile ground for answering such a question.
-Rightfully, with the inception of epistemology and the επιστημη-λογος of Descartes we find that phenomena are brought into accord through a subject indicated by the ‘I’.
-Eπιστημη, as actio, ‘apprehends’ phenomena — but this apprehension is not merely the act of sensual perception.
-Apprehension suggests a stronger sense — as in, for example, when we say that ‘the suspect has been apprehended by the police’.
+Rightfully, with the inception of epistemology and the επιστημη-λογος of Descartes we find that phenomena are brought into accord through a subject indicated by the I. Eπιστημη, as actio, ‘apprehends’ phenomena — but this apprehension is not merely the act of sensual perception.
+Apprehension suggests a stronger sense — as in, for example, when we say, “the suspect has been apprehended by the police”.
 Phenomena are apprehended into custody.
-And in such apprehension the ‘I’ is likewise asserted.
-There is a persistent ‘mineness’ lurking within the halls of epistemology.
-This indubitable subject, ‘I’, is reasoned in Descartes’ second meditation as the object of doubt, over-standing, and of will,
+And in such apprehension the I is likewise asserted.
+This indubitable subject, I, is reasoned in Descartes’ second meditation as the object of doubt, over-standing, and of will,

 “…it is so self-evident that it is I who doubts, who over-stands, and who desires, that there is no reason here to add anything to explain it…”